countable-web/open-source-corporation/sales/PROPOSALS.md

 ### Platform

-List features of your platform that align with the real problems behind the RFP, and for each feature, list the benefits which solve those problems.
+List features of your platform that align with the real problems behind the RFP and the stated criteria, and for each feature, list the benefits which solve those problems and provide evidence.

 ### Addressing Criteria